+SHELTER ANIMALS

-ANIMALS FOSTERED Tank was born prematurely and weighed only 43 grams - small enough to fit in the palm
+Tank was born prematurely and weighed only 43 grams - small enough to fit in the palm of your hand.

 After multiple surgeries, hours of rehabilitation and lots of love from his foster carer turned forever mum Merrilyn, Tank grew into the mighty, chariot-wielding warrior he is today.